bulat-chu/Thinkpad-X6x-X20x-keyboard-USB-Adapter/README.md

 This adapter is based on the RP2040 microcontroller and supports QMK firmware.

+Currently, only the JIS layout is supported.

+To create your own keyboard layout, edit the `keymap.c` file.
+The keyboard matrix (row/column mapping) is provided in the `table-*.txt` files.

 * QMK firmware source and build files: `<link-to-folder>`
 * PCB layout and schematic: `<link-to-folder>`